California Paycheck Calculator Guide

 California vs. No-Income-Tax States: Annual Loss

-The tax premium for living in California compared to Texas or Florida is substantial at every income level:
+The annual tax premium for working in California versus Texas or Florida is substantial — and it compounds dramatically at higher incomes:

-- A fully funded HSA family contribution ($8,550) plus a family vacation budget and more.
+- A fully funded HSA family contribution ($8,550) plus a meaningful vacation budget

 Tax Strategies for California Workers